 Measures contained in the Act came into force in 2004 and its implementation was completed on 1 October 2005.

 This order amends the application of the Working Time Regulations 1998 (SI 1998/1833) to the police in consequence of the coming into force of section 158 of the Serious Organised Crime and Police Act 2005 (the 2005 Act).

 The Occupational Pension Schemes (Equal Treatment) (Amendment) Regulations 2005 amend the statutory provisions that require equal treatment of men and women in respect of occupational pension schemes to reflect requirements of European Community law, as applied in a number of cases before the European Court of Justice and the domestic courts.
-They also introduce new provisions applying only to armed forces occupational pension schemes.

 The List of Wastes (England) Regulations 2005 will implement the new regime of the EU Hazardous Waste List in England.

 The Hazardous Waste Regulations (Northern Ireland) 2005 set out the new regime for the control and tracking of the movement of hazardous waste.

 The List of Wastes (England) (Amendment) Regulations 2005 have been revoked.